posted by Jennie on Feb 25

 I am a work from home mom.
 Inasmuch as I would love to turn the airconditioner on full blast, during times like that, it just is not so practical.
 Just one of those setbacks for working from home.
 How come again other countries can afford to do that without worrying about high electricity bills?
 Anyhoo, because the house construction is currently at the phase of getting the ceiling and roof fixed together, we had to decide quick.
 A few phone calls and I was able to canvass the prices of roof insulations, which are available in Aluminum and Metallic, single sided or double.

 You can probably guess where we went first day of the week.
 We went insulation material and flush doors (for the second floor T&B) shopping!
 Not my kind of home shopping but we have got to do anyway.
 Putting it off will delay everything else in the house construction.
-And because we hopped from one hardware and depot after another, we checked out outdoor tiles for the terrace, cpap equipment, toilet and bath ceramic tiles and natural granite for our lavatory counter top.

 image from bwg enterprises